Akuli/tkinter-tutorial/getting-started.md

 [here](https://www.tcl.tk/man/tcl/TkCmd/contents.htm).

-If you are using Linux and you want to read the manual pages on a terminal or without an internet connection, you can also install Tk's manual pages using your package manager.
-For example, you can use this command on Debian-based distributions:
+If you are using Linux and you want to read the manual pages on a terminal, you can also install Tk's manual pages using your package manager.
+For example, you can use this command on Debian-based
+distributions:

 ```
 sudo apt install tk-doc